psu13/mutable-hakyll/posts/cheese-ramen.md

 the best value for money, but I found the the food and the service to be hard to criticize.
 I can't say why the Yelp people are so mad about it.

-Get the smoke fish appetizer:
+Get the smoked fish appetizer:

 > <a href="../images/IMG_5222.jpg"><img src="../images/IMG_5222.jpg" width=400
 alt="smoked fish"></a>